intel/llvm/sycl/doc/design/SYCLNativeCPU.md

 ## Kernel lowering and execution

 The information produced by the device compiler is then employed to correctly lower the kernel LLVM-IR module to the target ISA (this is performed by the driver when `-fsycl-targets=native_cpu` is set).
-The object file containing the kernel code is linked with the host object file (and libsycl and any other needed library) and the final executable is ran using the Native CPU PI Plug-in, defined in [pi_native_cpu.cpp](https://github.com/intel/llvm/blob/sycl/sycl/plugins/native_cpu/pi_native_cpu.cpp).
+The object file containing the kernel code is linked with the host object file (and libsycl and any other needed library) and the final executable is ran using the SYCL Native CPU PI Plug-in, defined in [pi_native_cpu.cpp](https://github.com/intel/llvm/blob/sycl/sycl/plugins/native_cpu/pi_native_cpu.cpp).